 By dyeing the fabric a dark shade and painting freehand with bleach, the portrait slowly develops during the painting process.
 The fabric is bleached many times to create contrast and the material is washed each time to remove the chemicals.
 The result is a timeless image, which appears to emerge from the cloth.
+Recently the artist has incorporated mixed media; paint, inks and pigment onto found fabric adhered to wood panels.

 Pam Glew has produced commissions for Armani, Ralph Lauren, MTV and Microsoft and she has enjoyed collaborations with photographers Terry O'Neill and Bill Wyman from The Rolling Stones.
 Her work is housed at Saatchi & Saatchi London, Red Bull and Mitsubishi Bank and can be found in private collections worldwide.